The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 2. Design phase

-• define PMO's mission, vision and mandate
+• define Mission, vision and mandate of the PMO

-• define the governance structure
+• Define the governance structure

-• establish a catalog of services
+• set up a catalogue of services

-• design processes, models and tools
+• Design processes, models and tools

 3. Implementation phase

-• set up the PMO team
+• Assemble the PMO team

-• deploy methodologies and tools
+• deploy the methodologies and tools

-• train project teams
+• to train project teams

-• start with pilot projects
+• to start with pilot projects

-4. Monitoring and continuous improvement
+4. Monitoring and Continuous Improvement

 • define KPIs aligned with value